 A: Shelter euthanasia is the number one killer of companion animals.
 Spaying and neutering is the only way to reduce or eliminate that.
 It’s also better for your pet’s health.
 And having a cat that’s spayed or neutered will make your life easier.

-Q: Shouldn’t I let my cat have a litter before I spay her?
+Q: Shouldn’t I let my cat have a litter before I spay them?

-A: No. It greatly reduces the risk of certain cancers if you have her spayed before the first heat and certainly before she has a litter.
+A: No. It greatly reduces the risk of certain cancers if you have them spayed before the first heat and certainly before they have a litter.

 Most places are overrun with kittens.
 There are millions of cats and kittens that need homes and millions more that are abandoned.
 There simply aren’t enough homes for all the cats that get born every kitten season.

-Q: Should I let my cat have a heat before I spay her?
+Q: Should I let my cat have a heat before I spay them?

 A: It’s a myth that animals should have a litter or a heat before they are spayed.
 There are no health benefits to that at all, and it’s a much easier medical procedure if you spay before the first heat.
 All the benefits you get from spaying or neutering your pet are magnified by spaying or neutering before the animal reaches puberty.

-Q: Is it OK to spay my cat when she’s just a kitten?
+Q: Is it OK to spay my cat when they are just a kitten?

 Cats can go into heat very early.
 They can have a litter at six months of age, and they can have three litters a year.
 Also, if you’ve ever been around a cat in heat, you know it’s miserable for people.
 They yowl loudly and continuously.
 They want to get out.
 It really alters their behavior.
 And every unneutered male cat in the neighborhood will be at your house spraying your front door.
 Your whole house will reek of cat spray.
 It is a really regrettable experience.